If you or a loved one are pregnant, you probably have questions about how COVID-19 will affect prenatal care and the

 The visitor policy in our outpatient clinics is we are currently not allowing any visitors to accompany our patients for their in-person clinic appointments.
 Unfortunately, at this time, we are not allowing patients to FaceTime loved ones during an ultrasound.
-The inpatient unit is changing rapidly as we get more information from around the world, so I would refer you to our website for our current visitor policy.
-At this moment, uninfected mothers can have one support person in labor.
-If you choose to have a doula or a birthing coach, then the doula or birthing coach will count as that single visitor.
+For our inpatient unit, uninfected mothers can have two support people in labor.
+As these policies are adjusting regularly, please visit our visitor policy page for the latest updates.

 Could I transmit the virus to my baby during pregnancy or delivery?